AdobeDocs/mobile-services.fr-FR/help/windows-appstore/analytics/analytics-methods.md

       ADB.Analytics.trackTimedActionStart("cartToCheckout", null);
       ```

-* **Tracktimedactionupdate (winjs : Tracktimedactionupdate)**
+* **TrackTimed &#x200B; ActionUpdate (winJS : trackTimed &#x200B; ActionUpdate)**

-   Transmet `contextData` afin de mettre à jour les données contextuelles associées à l’`action` donnée. `data` Le transmis est ajouté aux données existantes pour l'action donnée et remplace les données si la même clé est déjà définie pour `action`.
+   Transmet `contextData` afin de mettre à jour les données contextuelles associées à l’`action` donnée.
+The `data` passed is appended to the existing data for the given action, and overwrites the data if the same key is already defined for `action`.

    >[!TIP]
    >